solderq35/hitman-3-downpatch/README.md

 https://hitruns-wiki.vercel.app/docs/h3_patch_notes#list-of-patches

-## Markdown Table Editing Instructions

-- Editing the table directly in Markdown is recommended (Excel does not seem to allow multiple hyperlinks in a table cell, among other UI flaws).
-  - I'm using VSCode for editing the Markdown, with [this Markdown extension](https://marketplace.visualstudio.com/items?itemName=starkwang.markdown) for general syntax help, and [this Markdown Preview Extension](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) to see how my documents will look while still in development.
-  - It's recommended to not use word wrapping in your IDE of choice, the Markdown table won't look right if you use wrap.
-  - Using [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/#windows-stable), run `yarn install` to install dependencies from `package.json`
-  - Then run `yarn prettier` to reformat the data table after editing it (for ease of editing to make columns line up, this doesn't affect how the table looks when compiled)
-  - Alternatively, use the Markdown viewer / editor of your choice; https://stackedit.io/ is a solid choice
-- If you need to make any major adjustments to the table such as adding a whole column, you can convert Excel to Markdown with following workflow:
-  - Make edits to the `h3downpatch.xlsx` file in Excel / LibreOffice
-  - Copy contents of `h3downpatch.xlsx` into https://tabletomarkdown.com/convert-spreadsheet-to-markdown/ to convert to Markdown Table.
-  - Keep in mind that some links in the table cells may break after you do this.
-- Markdown Table of Contents Generator: https://ecotrust-canada.github.io/markdown-toc/

 ## Manifest Download Table / Specific Patch Findings

 | Manifest Name / Download                                                                                                                                 | Release Date         | Game Version                                 | Official Patch Notes                                                                                     | Patch Note Commentary                                                                                                                                                                                                                                                                                                                                                                                                            |